mx2913/funkwhale/docs/user_documentation/reports/report_library.md

 # Report a library

-If a channel's content violates a pod's rules or the law, you can report it.
+If a channel's content violates a {term}`pod's <Pod>` rules or the law, you can report it.
 To do this:

 1. Go to the library's details page.
 2. Select the kebab menu ({fa}`ellipsis-v`) to open the options menu.